Get travel and medical insurance

 Before travelling, the Department strongly recommends that you obtain comprehensive travel insurance which will cover all overseas medical costs, including medical repatriation/evacuation, repatriation of remains and legal costs.
 You should check any exclusions and, in particular, that your policy covers you for the activities you want to undertake.

-Irish citizens are advised to avoid all non-essential travel to Lebanon due to heightened political and sectarian tensions and an increased threat of terrorist incidents at this time.
+Irish citizens are advised to exercise a high degree of caution in Lebanon due to heightened political and sectarian tensions and an increased threat of terrorist incidents at this time.

 Latest travel alerts